Chiko685/Marketing-Analytics-Dashboard-for-Evaluating-Ad-Performance-Using-CTR-CPC-CPM-and-Ad-Recall-Lift/README.md

 ## 📊 Key Metrics & Glossary
 To better understand the analysis, here are the definitions of the metrics used:

-CTR (Click-Through Rate): The percentage of people who clicked on the ad after seeing it.
+1. CTR (Click-Through Rate): The percentage of people who clicked on the ad after seeing it.
 It measures audience engagement.

-CPC (Cost Per Click): The average cost paid for each individual click on the advertisement.
+2. CPC (Cost Per Click): The average cost paid for each individual click on the advertisement.

-CPM (Cost Per Mille): The cost paid for every 1,000 impressions (views) of the advertisement.
+3. CPM (Cost Per Mille): The cost paid for every 1,000 impressions (views) of the advertisement.

-Ad Recall Lift: The estimated number of people likely to remember the ad if asked within 2 hours.
+4. Ad Recall Lift: The estimated number of people likely to remember the ad if asked within 2 hours.

-## 🔍 Key Insights from Dashboard
+## 🔍 Key Insights & Analysis
-Based on the data visualization provided in the dashboard:

-Click Performance (CTR):

-Type A is the most engaging ad type with the highest CTR of 4.97%.

-Type D has the lowest CTR (2.76%), suggesting that the creative content or placement did not resonate well with the target audience.
+Based on the marketing dashboard analysis, here are the key findings regarding campaign performance across different ad types:

+### 1. High-Level Performance Summary
+Total Reach: The campaign generated a total of 518,696 clicks and achieved 912,981 total ad recalls over a 4-month period.

+Total Investment: The total marketing cost across the four ad types was $551,788.00.

-Cost Efficiency (CPC & CPM):
+### 2. Engagement & Cost Efficiency (Awareness Stage)

-Type A has the highest CPM ($47.56), meaning it is the most expensive ad type to display.

-Type B & Type A offer the best click efficiency with the lowest CPC at $1.00.

-Brand Awareness Impact (Ad Recall Lift):
+Top Performer (CTR): Type A achieved the highest average Click-Through Rate (CTR) at 4.97%, indicating high creative resonance with the audience.

+Most Cost-Effective: Type A and B share the lowest Cost Per Click (CPC) at $1.00, making them efficient drivers of traffic.

+Awareness Strategy: While both Type A and B show strong performance at the awareness stage, only Type B maintains a sustainable cost-to-performance ratio in terms of CPM (Cost Per Mille).

+### 3. Brand Impact & Retention (Consideration Stage)
-Type E is exceptionally strong in building brand memory, achieving an Ad Recall Lift of 14.94%, significantly outperforming other types.
+Top Performer (Ad Recall): Type E leads significantly in brand memory with an average Ad Recall Lift of 14.94%.

-Trends (January - May):

-Both Total Click Trend and Total Ad Recall Trend show consistent daily fluctuations around the benchmark, with notable performance spikes in February and April.

-## 🛠️ Tools & Technology
-Data Visualization: Tableau Desktop

-Data Source: Marketing Campaign Dataset (CSV/Excel)

-Analysis Focus: Marketing Performance, Cost Efficiency, Brand Impact Analysis.
+Target Alignment: Ads Type D, E, and B were identified as meeting the target marketing cost thresholds.

+Underperformer: Although Type D has the lowest CPM ($38.59), it also yields the lowest Ad Recall Lift (5.26%), suggesting that low cost does not translate to high brand impact in this case.

+## 🚀 Strategic Recommendations (Action Plan)
+Based on the data, the following specific actions are recommended to optimize future campaign ROI:

+### ✅ Maintain & Scale
+Retain Ad Type E: This type should be prioritized for the Consideration Stage because it aligns with cost targets and demonstrates superior performance in brand recall.

+Retain Ad Type B: Continue utilizing Type B to maintain consistent performance at the Awareness Stage while keeping costs optimized.

+### ❌ Discontinue or Re-evaluate
+Terminate Ad Type A & C: These ads should be discontinued due to cost misalignment (high CPM for Type A and high CPC for Type C relative to performance).

+Terminate Ad Type D: Despite its low cost, this type should be stopped as it delivers the lowest performance in Ad Recall Lift, offering poor value for brand building.

 ## ⚙️ Technical Implementation1.